yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/tyk-sync.md

 ## Installation

-Currently the application is only available via Go, so to install you must have Go installed and run:
+Currently the application is available via Go, Docker and in packagecloud.
+To install via Go you must have Go installed and run:

 ```
 go get -u github.com/TykTechnologies/tyk-sync